m-lego/m65/notes/notenoughpins.md

 So googled hc595 and keyboard... and found this... https://mehmedbasic.dk/post/74hc595-keyboard/ and that was the start.

-three ways to, in all three cases I look at scanning a 13x5 matrix (my original problem) on a xiao seeduino rp2040 but this can be generalised.
+three ways to, in all three cases I look at scanning a 13x5 matrix (my original problem, that morphed in a 14x5 matrix in time, clickable encoder) on a xiao seeduino rp2040 but this can be generalised to any rp2040 or stm32... at least the ones I encourage using and I have been testing.

 **note**: at the time of starting this, qmk did not have an examples in the official repo, now you can find the keychron keyboards and hazel/bad wings use hc595.